-Thresholds of the Mind is a project documenting the research work being carried out at The Sackler Centre for Consciousness Science at Sussex University.
-I have been documenting the centre since 2014.
-The Sackler Centre seeks to unravel the complex brain mechanisms that generate consciousness through a variety of techniques, including the use of the hypnagogic stroboscope (Lucia N003) and the adapted Oculus Rift Goggles.
+Thresholds of the Mind, part one, documents the research work being carried out at The Sackler Centre for Consciousness Science, Sussex University.
+The Sackler Centre seeks to unravel the complex brain mechanisms that generate consciousness through a variety of techniques, including the use of a hypnagogic scanner and adapted Oculus Rift Goggles.
 Augmented reality environments are created in order to investigate Interoception (awareness of bodily states), Proprioception (awareness of how our body is positioned in space) and Out of Body experiences.
 These experimental research methods have a vast range of clinical applications, including psychiatry and robotics.